omega-inconsistent/numerical-analysis/README.md

 # Numerical-Analysis

-There two files in the depository:
+There are three files in the depository:

 1. Implementation of Newton's method in Rust (project1 file)
 2. Project 1.ipynb
+3. Implementation of Greatest Descent Method

 project1 file contains the instruction to compile the source code.